 When You May Need to Invoke FMLA

-Too often we see employees invoking FMLA in response to supervisors who inform the employee of “the requirement” prior to considering whether to grant the leave request (of accrued leave).
+Too often we see employees invoke FMLA in response to supervisors who inform the employee of “the requirement” prior to considering whether to grant the leave request (of accrued leave).
 In many instances, we advise supervisors to simply grant the employee the requested leave if they can otherwise spare the employee in consideration of agency workload.
 However, there are indeed times when an employee should invoke the Family Medical Leave Act and seek its protection.
 “Filing for FMLA” and subsequently being approved (determined eligible) for FMLA eliminates agency discretion in denying leave requested in connection with the underlying serious health condition for which FMLA was granted.

 Removing Agency Discretion in Denying Requested Leave

 Employees covered by and otherwise eligible for the Family Medical Leave Act, are entitled to request and receive up to twelve weeks of unpaid or paid leave every year due to their own serious health conditions or for specified family members with serious health conditions, and for birth, adoption, or fostering of a child.
 Leave may be taken continuously or intermittently.
 Eligible employees may also take up to twenty-six weeks to care for an injured or ill servicemember or veteran.
-Once in an approved FMLA status, discretion concerning the denial of accrued leave requested in connection with FMLA is largely removed in that the agency must approve the request.
+Once in an approved FMLA status, discretion concerning the denial of accrued leave requested in connection with FMLA (invoke FMLA) is largely removed in that the agency must approve the request.

-Leave Without Pay (LWOP) and Advanced Leave are generally discretionary in that agencies have no obligation to grant an employee’s request for LWOP or Advanced Leave absent a specific statutory or regulatory right to either.
+Leave Without Pay (LWOP) and Advanced Leave, and to a lesser extent, VLTP, are generally discretionary in that agencies have no obligation to grant an employee’s request for LWOP or Advanced Leave absent a specific statutory or regulatory right to either.
 See, Campana v.
 Department of the Navy, 89 FMSR 7004 , 873 F.2d 289 (Fed.
 Cir.
 1989); Jones v.
 Department of Transportation, 295 F.3d 1298 (Fed.
 Cir.
 2002).
 However, a refusal to grant LWOP must be reasonable.
 See, Young v.
 Department of Veterans Affairs, 99 FMSR 5346 , 83 MSPR 187 (MSPB 1999).
 The ability to return to work is also a factor in LWOP consideration in that the Merit Systems Protection Board has found denial of LWOP, even in the face of medical evidence showing the employee is unable to work, is appropriate if there is no foreseeable end in sight to the absence and the absence is a burden to the agency.
 See, Brown v.
 Department of Justice, 115 LRP 3466 (MSPB 2015, nonprecedential), citing Young v.
 Department of Veterans Affairs, 99 FMSR 5346 , 83 MSPR 187 (MSPB 1999).